siobyrne/young-dressage-horse-program-analysis/README.md

 *Percentage of FEI Horses in Top Ten vs 11 and Under*
 ![Percentage of FEI Horses in Top Ten vs 11 and Under](images/top-ten-vs-bottom-ten.png)

 When we look at horses that competed to Grand Prix (*n*=147), the correlation between a top ten placing and level achievment is even more impressive (Figure 6).
 90.5% (133/147) of the horses that made it to Grand Prix placed in the top ten of their division, versus a mere 9.5% (14/147) in the 11 and under placing group.
 Again, a chi-square test of independence was performed to examine the relationship.
-The results showed a significant relationship between a top ten placing, and competing at the Grand Prix level (X2 (1, *N* = 555) = 32.4, *p* < .001).
+The results showed a significant relationship between a top ten placing, and competing at the Grand Prix level (X2 (1, *n* = 555) = 32.4, *p* < .001).

 ***Figure 6***
 *Grand Prix Horses by Placing at Championships*